rvirding/flavors/README.md

 ``(include-lib "flavors/include/flavors.lfe")`` if you have the flavors application in your search path.

-In this simple test the map representing the instance is directly visible and operations on it are explicitly done.
-There is no hiding of the actual implementation.
-The following macros are available for defining flavors:
+The following macros are available for defining flavorf and methods:

 ```lisp
 (defflavor <flavor-name> (<var1> <var2> ...) (<flav1> <flav2> ...) <opt1> <opt2> ...)